 For all it’s amazing qualities, there is a learning curve involved in switching from lacquer to Brite Tone.
 It is not as forgiving to spray as lacquer, and drips easier.
 The sweet spot is narrower.
 It’s all about good spray-gun technique, and laying down smooth thin coats.

-I like the Apollo 7500 spray gun with a 0.8mm needle for its super fine atomization.
-Set the material flow knob low, opened only about 3/4 turn, with the fan control set about halfway.
-Spray in slow, even, consistent, vertical overlapping passes from about 6 inches away, while keeping a close eye on the flow-out.
+I like the Apollo 7700 spray gun with a 1.0 mm needle.
+Set the material flow knob low, opened only between about 1/2 and 3/4 turn, with the fan control set about halfway.
+Spray in slow, even, consistent, vertical overlapping passes from about 8 inches away, while keeping a close eye on the flow-out.
 There should be just enough liquid material hitting the surface to flow out nicely without dripping.
 If you’re getting drips, move the gun faster and turn the flow knob down.
 Also be sure to have enough turbine pressure to spray full strength without needing to thin, about 7psi 130 cfm.

 Cleaning up is really easy with just warm soapy water, and they also make a dedicated spray gun cleaner, vinegar-type solution for dissolving residue from other finishes.